dspetukhov/article_auc_roc_unbalanced/README.md

-# article_auc_roc_unbalanced
+This is the code for an article about viability of AUC ROC in unbalanced binary classification problems.

-This is the code for an article about viability of AUC ROC in unbalanced binary classification problems
+The article was published in Tinkoff's company blog on Medium.